-The Place-based Working Project began in October 2017 – bringing together a cross-sector group of including organisations from the third sector, central and local government – to meet regularly and build a shared view of what place-based working means, understand how it has been applied, and improve practice and adoption of it in Scotland.
+The Place-based Working Project began in October 2017 – bringing together a cross-sector group including organisations from the third sector and central and local government – to meet regularly and build a shared view of what place-based working means, understand how it has been applied, and improve practice and adoption of it in Scotland.

-Directed by this group, further research was commissioned into case-studies of good practice (led by CollaborateCIC) and the measurement of place-based initiatives (undertaken by EKOS consulting).
+This group directed further research into case-studies of good practice (led by CollaborateCIC) and the measurement of place-based initiatives (undertaken by EKOS consulting).
 Findings from this work, our review of the literature and the deliberations of the group, were presented to a wider group of stakeholders at the end of March 2018.

 The project has drawn to a close after a further eight months spent compiling a range of useful resources relevant to place-based working and the implementation of the Place Principle (agreed by Scottish Government and COSLA), and co-designing Scotland’s Place Leadership Summit with Scotland’s Towns Partnership in November 2018.

 This project was funded by Scottish Government and convened by Corra Foundation.

 On 21st November 2018 Scotland’s Place Leadership Summit took place at BT Murrayfield, Edinburgh.
 The event was co-produced by Corra Foundation and Scotland’s Town Partnership and in partnership with The Scottish Government.

 Tools and Resources used in Place-based Working: Survey and Interview Responses

 This report considers the tools and resources available and being used for place-based working in Scotland.
 We developed a survey and interviewed a range of place practitioners about what tools and approaches influenced the designs and evaluations of their place-based projects.
 The report reflects the learning from surveys and interviews and appendix A contains a list of the useful tools and resources to place-based working.

 Place-based Working in Scotland Guides